-•limitations directly caused by, or restrictions imposed in response to, the COVID-19 pandemic, including our ability to conduct research and development and clinical trials, to engage or continue to engage with third-party contractors and suppliers or to comply with regulatory obligations relating to our business;

-•an inability to raise sufficient capital to commence, conduct, or complete clinical trials;

-•findings in nonclinical trials;

-•difficulties obtaining regulatory approval to commence a clinical trial or complying with conditions imposed by a regulatory authority regarding the scope or term of a clinical trial;

-•difficulties obtaining regulatory approval to commence a clinical trial or complying with conditions imposed by a regulatory Clinical trials also may be delayed or terminated as a result of ambiguous or negative interim results.
+- •limitations directly caused by, or restrictions imposed in response to, the COVID-19 pandemic, including our ability to conduct research and development and clinical trials, to engage or continue to engage with third-party contractors and suppliers or to comply with regulatory obligations relating to our business; - •an inability to raise sufficient capital to commence, conduct, or complete clinical trials; - ·findings in nonclinical trials; - •difficulties obtaining regulatory approval to commence a clinical trial or complying with conditions imposed by a regulatory authority regarding the scope or term of a clinical trial; - •clinical trials also may be delayed or terminated as a result of ambiguous or negative interim results.
 In addition, a clinical trial may be suspended or terminated by us, the FDA, the board overseeing the trial, or other regulatory authorities due to a number of factors, including:

-•failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols;

-•inspection of the clinical trial operations or trial sites by the FDA or other regulatory authorities;

-•inspection of manufacturing and drug packaging operations by regulatory authorities;

-•unforeseen safety issues or lack of effectiveness; and

-•lack of adequate funding to continue the clinical trial.
+- •failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols; - •inspection of the clinical trial operations or trial sites by the FDA or other regulatory authorities; - •inspection of manufacturing and drug packaging operations by regulatory authorities; - ·unforeseen safety issues or lack of effectiveness; and - •lack of adequate funding to continue the clinical trial.